-Abies forrestii, first described by C. Coltman Rogers in 1919, is commonly known as Forrest fir, or as 川滇冷杉 (chuan dian leng shan) in the Chinese language.
+Abies forrestii, as described in 1919 by C. Coltman Rogers, is commonly known as Forrest's fir, or as 川滇冷杉 (chuan dian leng shan) in the Chinese language.
 It was named after George Forrest (1873 - 1932), a Scottish botanist, who became one of the first explorers of China's then remote southwestern province of Yunnan, generally regarded as the most biodiverse province in the country.

 In 2010 Aljos Farjon designated four varieties of Abies forestii in his book, A Handbook of the World's Conifers:

 Abies forrestii var. forrestii, the type as described here.

 Description.
 Forrest fir is an evergreen coniferous species of tree which will grow to a mature heights of 130 feet (40 m) tall with a 60 inch (150 cm) diameter at breast height with a straight, round trunk and broadly conical crown.